RagedMeteor1837/mcnewsclassic/_posts/2012-01-02-new-launcher.markdown

 Minecraft &lt;username&gt; &lt;password&gt; &lt;server:port&gt;

-&lt;username&gt; is the username you wish to log in as &lt;password&gt; is your password.
-If this is set, the launcher will automatically start the game without waiting for you to press the button
+&lt;username&gt; is the username you wish to log in as<br>
+&lt;password&gt; is your password.
+If this is set, the launcher will automatically start the game without waiting for you to press the button<br>
 &lt;server:port&gt; is an ip to a minecraft server.
 If this is set, the game will automatically connect to that server once the game has started.